HopedWall/rs-gfatovcf/README.md

 Each bubble is represented internally as a tuple of NodeIDs: **(Bubble_Start, Bubble_End)**, this will allow us to easily explore the nodes in the graph inside the bubble.
 Note that this script is currently unable to detect *nested* bubbles, also known as **superbubbles**.

 ### Variant Calling
 Variant Calling consists in finding **Variants**, which are differences in terms of sequences from a reference genome.
-In the graph, all genomes (including the reference ones) are described as **paths**.
+In the graph, all genomes, including the reference ones, are described as **paths**.
 This second steps mostly invoves exploring different paths and comparing them to the references; instead of comparing all possible paths in the graph, we only focus on paths inside each bubble (since Variants can **only** be found there).
 The approach will now be described in more detail:

 1. **Consider a reference path**: remember that a path is a list of nodes, so ref = \[r1,r2...rn\]
 2. **Compute all possible paths between Bubble_Start and Bubble_End**: each path will be represented as: path = \[p1,p2...pm\]